ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

     Any references to ``ansible-galaxy`` below will be of a 'working version' that is in development for the 2.9 release.
 As such, the command and this documentation section is subject to frequent changes.

-Currently the ``ansible-galaxy collection`` implements the following sub commands:
+Currently the ``ansible-galaxy collection`` command implements the following sub commands:

 * ``init``: Create a basic collection skeleton based on the default template included with Ansible or your own
 * ``build``: Create a collection artifact that can be uploaded to Galaxy or your own repository